leapt/core-bundle/docs/rss_feeds.md

 ## Register the service

-Finally all you need is to populate your `services.yaml` file with one or more Feed services like this:
+Finally, all you need is to populate your `services.yaml` file with one or more Feed services like this:

 ```yaml
 services: